Xu Jie: The rites controversy and service in the south

 In 1530, Xu unexpectedly opposed a proposed revision of the ceremonies and titles associated with Confucius.
 This proposal was put forth by Grand Secretary Zhang Cong with the knowledge and consent of the Jiajing Emperor.
 The Emperor and Zhang Cong sought comments on the reform project, but were met with serious opposition.
 The proposed changes included stripping Confucius of his title of king (wang) and removing statues and paintings from Confucius' temples.
 They also suggested simplifying the ceremonies at the Temple of Confucius and removing their resemblance to imperial sacrifices.
 Xu vehemently rejected these changes, arguing that the founder of the Ming dynasty, the Hongwu Emperor, had confirmed the ceremonies and titles associated with Confucius.
 He believed that the people were accustomed to these traditions and that any changes would cause distrust in the government with unpredictable consequences.
 Xu was supported by Censor Li Guan and Supervising Secretary Wang Rumei.
 The Emperor suspected Li Guan of trying to revive the Great Rites Controversy and had him removed from his position.
-Xu continued to stand by his objections, even when he was heard by Grand Secretaries Zhang Cong, Zhai Luan, and Gui E. The debate reached a climax when Xu responded to Zhang's accusation of disloyalty by stating that only a follower of Zhang could betray loyalty to him, which Xu was not and had never been.
+Xu continued to stand by his objections, even when he was heard by the grand secretaries Zhang Cong, Zhai Luan, and Gui E. The debate reached a climax when Xu responded to Zhang's accusation of disloyalty by stating that only a follower of Zhang could betray loyalty to him, which Xu was not and had never been.
 He also refused the Emperor's demand to withdraw his objections.
-As a result, the Emperor ordered him to be transferred from Beijing.
+The Emperor ordered him to be transferred from Beijing.
 At the urging of Censor-in-chief Wang Hong, who believed the Emperor's decision was too lenient, Xu was then arrested.
 He was expected to die in prison, but was ultimately transferred to the inland Fujian prefecture of Yanping as a judge thanks to the intervention of high-ranking officials Wen Yuan and Tang Long.
 Xu's dissenting gesture earned him respect and recognition among the officials.
 He himself later judged it as naive when he based his objections on the belief that "Heaven gives men tongues and the power of speech, so why be afraid to use them?"